awsaavedra/awsaavedra.github.io/_posts/2015-09-25-financial-matters.md

   7. **Optimally shielded**: assets protected from  inflation and other portfolio diminishing scenarios.

-### Disclaimer and Basics on Retirement

-  I am simply an enthusiastic lay person who happens to know some math, a fair bit of personal finance, and likes reading on the topic.
-Please consult a professional who is qualified for specific advice related to your financial situation.
-  This means I don't want to answer YOUR specific questions and I don't want to get into the weeds.

-**I prefer to teach people how to think about fishing, NOT even how to fish.**

 ## Tax Advantaged Accounts

 What are tax advantaged accounts?
 Retirement accounts, health savings accounts, and